-Contact: The Montana Committee for the Humanities, Missoula (406) 243-6022.
+Contact: Humanities Montana, Missoula (406) 243-6022.

 Private Foundation Grants

 Private foundation grants are available to non-profit organizations and local governments (in some cases) for projects, which advance community cultural, historic and heritage resources.
 A variety of publications and on-line resources provide information on individual foundation programs.